Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 When drift is detected (the AUC goes below the threshold configured in options) it will generate the split with the new data so that the training service finds and retrains last model with them.

-We can manually start the periodic flow of data collection by running ...
+We can manually start the periodic flow of data collection by running `make list_flows`

 ##### Forcing retraining